Stevens Transport Truck Accident Attorneys

 Stevens Transport Truck Accident FAQ

-What are some examples of negligence that could lead to a Stevens Transport truck accident?
+Can Negligence lead to a Stevens Transport truck accident?

 Negligence can be defined as a failure to act with proper care.
 When you’re talking about a carrier like Stevens Transport, that operates nearly 2,000 commercial vehicles, a single act of negligence can be catastrophic.
 Large trucks weigh tens of thousands of pounds when fully loaded.
 If a truck operator is careless, a truck part is improperly maintained, or the company demands hours that leave drivers exhausted, this can lead to serious injuries or even death.